snomsionius/DiscordConnect/README.md

 use these infos and let your discord status display what you are listening to on e.g.
 soundcloud.
 Make sure to use the right format to send infos from your browser to the app.

+# 4. Coming with 3.0.0

 Support for more than music is planned.
 Currently, other modes are being developed.

+# What can you expect?

+- Modes to choose, influence discord "activity"
+- It will be possible to download app files via http connection.